Omksaini2003/GrooveSynth/README.md

 ## About the repo

-GrooveSynth is a tool that generates active sites structure that mimicks the actual active sites of the protein.
+GrooveSynth is a tool that generates structure pdb that mimicks the actual active binding site of the protein.

 ## How to install